 Stop by the Steelville Fire Station on Saturday, December 12, between 9 a.m. and 4 p.m. to pick up some gently used cold weather boots and winter gloves to keep your feet and hands warm this winter.

 The Steelville community lost a kindhearted man at the end of November—one who had dedicated his life to public service, both in the emergency sector and for his town.
 Michael “Tiny” Keen had served as a paramedic, a firefighter, a police officer, and a board member for 911.
 He was also an alderman and the mayor of the city of Steelville.

-The election in April 2020 will have voters choose a mayor and aldermen for Steelville, along with board members for the school district, 911, the ambulance district, the fire district, and the Salem hospital board.
-Those interested in serving in any of these roles may declare their candidacy beginning on Tuesday, Dec.
-17.
+During the 2020 April election, voters will choose aldermen for the city of Steelville, along with board members for the local school district, 911, the ambulance district, and the Salem hospital board.
+Those interested in serving in any of these roles may declare their candidacy beginning on Tuesday, December 15.

 A former Steelville police officer who was working in the same role for Viburnum faces two felony charges for allegedly tampering with evidence in a case involving an emergency operator for Quad County Dispatch and the dispatcher’s son.
 The dispatcher and his son also face felony charges as a result of the investigation.